Vietnamese Chayote and Dried Shrimp Omelette (Trung Chien Su Su Tom Kho)

 Instructions

-1. In a small bowl, whisk together eggs, black pepper, fish sauce and sugar.
+1. Prepare Egg Mixture: In a small bowl, whisk together the eggs, black pepper, fish sauce, and sugar until well combined.
 Set aside.

-4. Garnish with sliced green onions and serve with steamed rice.
+5. Garnish and Serve: Sprinkle sliced green onions over the top.
+Serve hot with steamed rice.